Bolivian Navy: Naval Military Police

 Alongside the battalions are a number of MP companies in various naval bases.

 Current status

 Regaining access to the South Pacific Ocean is seen as part of the national narrative for Bolivia.
-Despite it being part of the national narrative, aspirations to negotiate access to the ocean with Chile ultimately failed following an International Court of Justice ruling.
+However, aspirations to negotiate access to the ocean with Chile ultimately failed following an International Court of Justice ruling.
 Sailors of the Bolivian Navy yearn for access to the sea and describe its current navy as experiencing locked-in syndrome (enclaustramiento).
 Despite this, the Bolivian Navy extensively patrols Lake Titicaca and 5,000 miles of navigable rivers, intercepting smugglers, delivering supplies to remote rural areas and rescuing people and livestock during floods.
 In addition to local duties, the Bolivian Navy trains with the Argentine Navy and has taken part in United Nations peacekeeping operations in Haiti.

-Strength
+Equipment

 Watercraft

 The Bolivian Navy has a total of 173 vessels with many stationed on Lake Titicaca: